santhoshrajamanickam/machine/README.md

       # Evaluate a trained model stored in $checkpoint_path
     ` python evaluate.py --checkpoint_path $checkpoint_path --test_data $test_data

+## Attention Types

+The attention types available on this branch are the following:
+* dot (standard)
+* mlp (standard)
+* hard (if flagged at evaluation time, the attention method of the model will be changed to hard guidance)
+* diffused (this is the diffused variant of the hard guidance, set a `--level` argument with a number between 0 and 1, if -1 uniform attention is used)
+* baseline (this transfers attention from a baseline model to the model you are evaluating, set `--baseline_checkpoint_path` to use this attention)

 ## Example script

 The script `example.sh` illustrates the usage of all three tools: it uses the toy data from the test directory (containing a 'reverse' dataset in which the translation of any sequence of numbers is its inverse), trains a model on this data using `train_model.py`, evaluates this model using `evaluate.py` and then runs `infer.py` to generate outputs.